yizhiyin86/EDGAR_ANALYTICS/README.md

 It is as expected.

 I also run `run_tests.sh` within in the insight_testsuite folder.
-I tested it using the provided example and also another example I generated.
+I tested it using the provided example and another example I generated.
 I got two success tests.
 Below is the content of the `results.txt`, once I ran the test
 ```txt
 [Sun May 27 16:29:38 CDT 2018] 2 of 2 tests passed
 ``